nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The case will be added to the DEFAULT/ARCHIVED section, depending on which section they are currently in.

 Format: `add case t:TITLE [s:STATUS]`
-* The title must be alphanumeric and cannot be blank
+* The title must be alphanumeric and cannot be blank.

 Example:
-* `add case t:Kovan double murders` creates a new investigation case with the title “Kovan double murders”, the status initialized as an active case.
+* `add case t:Kovan double murders` creates a new case with the title “Kovan double murders”, the status initialized as an active case.
-* `add case t:Kovan double murders s:Closed` creates a new investigation case with the title “Kovan double murders”, the status initialized as a closed case.
+* `add case t:Kovan double murders s:Closed` creates a new case with the title “Kovan double murders”, the status initialized as a closed case.

-#### Delete an investigation case: `delete case CASE_NO`
+#### Delete a case: `delete case CASE_NO`
-Deletes the specified investigation case.
+Deletes the specified case.

 Format: `delete case CASE_NO`

-Example: `list case` followed by `delete case 2` deletes the 2nd case in the investigation list.
+Example: `list case` followed by `delete case 2` deletes the 2nd case in the list.

-#### Open an investigation case: `open case CASE_NO`
+#### Open a case: `open case CASE_NO`
-Enters the specified investigation case where users can add more information regarding the case (see Investigation Case Page).
+Enters the specified case where users can add more information regarding the case (see Investigation Case Page).

 Format:  `open case CASE_NO`

-Example: `list case` followed by `open case 1` opens the 1st case in the investigation list.
+Example: `list case` followed by `open case 1` opens the 1st case in the list.

-#### Archiving an investigation case in the DEFAULT section: `archive case CASE_NO`
+#### Archiving a case in the DEFAULT section: `archive case CASE_NO`
-Archives the specified investigation case in the DEFAULT section of Pivot.
+Archives the specified case in the DEFAULT section of PIVOT.

 Format:  `archive case CASE_NO`

-Example: `list case` followed by `archive case 1` archives the 1st case in the investigation list.
+Example: `list case` followed by `archive case 1` archives the 1st case in the list.

-#### Unarchiving an investigation case in the ARCHIVED section: `unarchive case CASE_NO`
+#### Unarchiving a case in the ARCHIVED section: `unarchive case CASE_NO`
-Unarchives the specified investigation case in the ARCHIVED section of Pivot.
+Unarchives the specified case in the ARCHIVED section of Pivot.

 Format:  `unarchive case CASE_NO`

-Example: `list archive` followed by `unarchive case 1` unarchives the 1st case in the investigation list.
+Example: `list archive` followed by `unarchive case 1` unarchives the 1st case in the list.

-#### Finding an investigation case: `find KEYWORD [MORE_KEYWORDS]`
+#### Finding a case: `find KEYWORD [MORE_KEYWORDS]`

-Finds investigation cases whose details contains any of the given keywords.
+Find cases whose details contain any of the given keywords.

 * The search is case-insensitive. e.g keyword `hans` will match case containing `Hans` in its details
 * The order of the keywords does not matter. e.g. keywords `Hans Bo` will match case containing `Bo Hans` in its details